AdobeDocs/commerce-learn.en/help/site-management/create-gift-card-product.md

 ## Create a gift card with a simple payload

-This example comes directly from the video tutorial.
-This is somewhat smaller as compared to the other example where it shows all the available options.
-If this code sample is used, the gift card created will be exactly like the one demonstrated in the video with the subsequent fields and options.
+The following request example shows the payload to create a gift card like the one shown in the video.
+This smaller payload overrides the default settings for a subset of the available attributes.
+The remaining attributes not included in the payload remain set to the default values.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \